Budd Lake, New Jersey: Geography

 Budd Lake is in western Morris County, in central Mount Olive Township.
 U.S. Route 46 passes through the community, leading northeast 3 mi to Netcong and southwest 5 mi to Hackettstown.
 Interstate 80 passes just north of the community.
 New York City is 46 mi to the east via I-80, and the Delaware Water Gap is 25 mi to the west.

 According to the U.S. Census Bureau, the Budd Lake CDP has a total area of 6.424 mi2, including 5.444 mi2 of land and 0.980 mi2 of water (15.26%).

 Budd Lake

 Budd Lake, which the community is named after, is the source of the South Branch Raritan River.
 A glacial lake at an elevation of 933 ft, Budd Lake has a surface area of 374 acre.
 It is 7 to 12 ft deep and can have large algal blooms.
 The adjacent bog, created by thousands of years of decaying plant material, supports wetland plants such as black spruce and tamarack, which grow on the floating mass.
 The lake is recharged through groundwater seepage through a series of wetlands, and serves as the headwaters of the Raritan River's South Branch.
 It is closely bordered by U.S. Route 46 to the south and Sand Shore Road to the east.

 Budd Lake was named for John Budd, who acquired 1300 acres of land in the area in 1714.
 Prior to that, it was called Hattacawanna Lake.

 Demographics

+Budd Lake first appeared as an unincorporated community in the 1950 U.S. census; and then as a census designated place in the 1980 U.S. census.